cognate-lang/cognate/INTRODUCTION.md

 ```
 If that succeeds, install the compiler with the following command:
 ```
-sudo make install
+make install
 ```
-This installs cognate to the /usr/local prefix.
+This installs cognate to the `.local/` prefix.
 To install to a different directory, use this command:
 ```
-sudo make PREFIX=/my/prefix/dir install
+make PREFIX=/my/prefix/dir install
 ```
 You should then run the test script to test Cognate's functionality.
 This should work regardless of operating system.
 ```